dxdelvin/Watermark_adder/README.md

 This tool provides an easy way to apply a watermark to multiple images simultaneously, saving time and effort compared to applying watermarks individually.

 ## Features

-- Customizable watermark: Choose the watermark image or text, position, opacity, and size.
 - Multiple formats supported: Supports popular image formats such as JPEG, PNG, and GIF.
-- Preview: Preview the watermark before applying it to the images.
 - Output quality: Control the quality and compression settings of the output images.
+- Your Watermark will be adjusted based on the orignal image size automatically
+- It gives You warning if Images are not set Properly!

 ## Getting Started